roundrobin/programming-101/Swift/README.md

 ```

 ## xCode
-* Tip: There are two types of ios Playgrouds (iOS and Mac OSX)
+* Tip: There are two types of iOS Playgrouds (iOS and Mac OSX)
-*
-* If using playground, make sure to set the image path to relative
+* If using playground, make sure to set the image path to relative in the settings

 ## New Concepts
   * The @ symbol in front of methods